onekiloparsec/SwiftAA/README.md

 *Astronomical Algorithms*, by Jean Meeus (2nd ed., [Amazon](https://www.amazon.com/Astronomical-Algorithms-Jean-Meeus/dp/0943396611/ref=sr_1_1?ie=UTF8&qid=1506016222&sr=8-1&keywords=astronomical+algorithms+jean+meeus)).
 This C++ package is called **AA+** (see below).
 AA+ also includes additional algorithms of the
 [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework, and includes the complete support for the ELP/MPP02 theory.
 Thus, SwiftAA, thanks to AA+, is the most complete and accurate collection of algorithms for all things astronomical in Swift.

-Ongoing development is using AA+ version 1.99 (released January 16th, 2019).
+Today's version of AA+ used in SwiftAA is 2.08 (released October 22th, 2019).

 But **SwiftAA provides more modern and a lot more readable APIs**, taking advantage of the expressiveness of Swift and its various syntax elements, making it fun and easy of use.
 In fact, you simply can't use AA+ without having the AA book.
 While SwiftAA is precisely made to be accessible by anyone.
 Additional functions and algorithms are added to improve even more  the completeness and ease of use.
 In particular, **SwiftAA provides units safety** a lot stronger compared to C++ APIs.